-- Inappropriate, intense anger and difficulty controlling anger.
-For example, frequent displays of temper, constant anger, or recurrent physical fights.
+- Inappropriate, intense anger or difficulty controlling anger, e.g. frequent displays of temper, constant anger, or recurrent physical fights.

 People with borderline personality disorder may experience these feelings in response to certain triggers.
 For example, they may perceive anger in someone’s facial expressions even though that person does not feel angry.
 Some individuals with BPD may have strong reaction to words with negative meaning.
 Identifying and learning to respond to these triggers is a major step toward recovering from the illness.

 Difference between BPD and Bipolar Disorder